omunroe-com/navewiki/[HowTo]-Compiling-and-Setting-Up-Build-Tools.md

 ## Hello World!

-Yes, we are doing the infamous *Hello World* example but with a spin -- inside a `Cakefile`.
-If you have worked with `rake` or `make` then you should already have an idea of how things work.
+Yes, we are doing the infamous *Hello World* example, but with a spin -- inside a `Cakefile`.
+If you have worked with `rake` or `make`, then you should already have an idea of how things work.
 You define a task and use `cake [task name]` to execute it.
 Let's get started:

     $ cd ~
     $ vim Cakefile